-“The Good, the Bad and the Ugly…” Who knew the title of a Clint Eastwood movie could so eloquently describe my life with anxiety and depression.
-The good days can be hard to come by and I sometimes take them for granted.
-I know in my conscious mind when I’m feeling good, however, it’s the depressive side of my brain that continues to nag at me and say to me: enjoy it while it lasts, I’m going to come back and make your life miserable again.
+“The Good, the Bad and the Ugly…” Who knew the title of a Clint Eastwood movie could so accurately describe my life with anxiety and depression.
+The good days can be hard to come by and sometimes I take them for granted.
+I know in my conscious mind when I’m feeling good, however, it’s the depressive part of my brain that continues to nag at me and say to me: enjoy it while it lasts, I’m going to come back and make your life miserable again.
 Relapse is an inevitable part of the battle.
 It is bound to happen eventually.
 Suddenly the “good” days start to become “bad” days, and it’s only a matter of time before the “ugly” takes over and I am thrown back into the darkness that is my depression.

 As many of you who have suffered with depression and anxiety know, the good only lasts so long before the dreaded and inevitable relapse begins to show it’s ugly face.
-After the high of my football team’s championship win and as winter began to settle in, my mood started to change.
+After the high of my football team’s championship win and as winter began to settle in my mood started to change.
 I was tired.
 It was about a month before Christmas and I wasn’t having any of it.
 No matter how much I slept I continued to feel exhausted.
-I was lethargic and “not all there.”
+I was lethargic and not all there.
 Nothing brought me joy and I woke up every day thinking I can’t do this.
 It was becoming increasingly difficult to get up in the morning and go to work and when I was there I wasn’t really there.
 I became lazy, disinterested and grouchy.
 Simple tasks like making coffee, taking a shower or putting on my makeup were too big, never-mind getting the housework done.
 My marriage began to break down again.
 I was emotionally unavailable and started to reject my husband.
 Christmas was approaching but I had no energy to bake, shop or decorate – activities that I once enjoyed tremendously.
 I asked myself: could it be the medication that is making me so drowsy and lethargic?
 Or am I slipping into depression again?
-I had been taking Cipralex for just over a year and always felt tired, but this was different.
+I had been taking Cipralex for just over a year and always felt tired but this was different.
 I decided to bring it up at my next appointment with my psychiatrist.

 “So what’s on your mind?”
 The conversation always started the same.
 I sat down in my usual spot in the armchair beside the window and spilled the beans.
 I described in detail what I had been going through.
 I told him I didn’t want to feel exhausted and sick anymore.
 Something had to change.
 My psychiatrist scratched his head and decided that maybe I needed to try a different medication.
 He wrote me a prescription for Prozac and told me to simply switch medications because they were very similar.